 The wine originated at the bodegas Duff Gordon, which was run by the widow of Thomas Osborne in the mid 19th century.
 In 1857 she decides to take over a cooperage and various warehouses, among which the bodega La Honda.
 There’s a suspicion that some of the wines stored there had been unskilfully fortified, and together with the specific microclimate of the bodega this gave the wines a particularly delicate character.
 Apparently this slightly deviant character already peaked the interest of the Osborne family.
 Later on the wine was turned into a robust Fino Pasado.

 In recent times consumers started to prefer a lighter and fresher style of Fino, and around 1910 the fifth criadera of the Fino Honda was taken apart and was used to create a lighter Fino that is now known as the Fino Quinta (quinta means fifth).
 Although La Honda hadn’t been available on the market for a long time, the solera has always been maintained and was kept for the private consumption of the Osborne family.
 In 2021 this changed with the launch of the Osborne En Rama series.
-It contains not only this Fino La Honda, of around 12 years of age, but also a much older Amontillado version that was never released on the market.
+It contains not only this Fino La Honda, of around 12 years of age, but also a much rarer and older Amontillado En Rama La Honda that hasn’t been on the market for several decades.